AlexandraEL9/course-notes/library-notes/JS-operators.md

 ## Comparison Operators

-Use these to compare values:
+Use these to compare values: Each expression returns either `true` or `false`.

 | Operator | Description                    | Example        | Result   |
 |----------|--------------------------------|----------------|----------|